iures/lego/docs/content/Theming/04_multiple_themes.md

 #### Via a Directive

-Crowdtap CT also exposes the `md-theme` directive which will set the theme on an element and all child elements.
+ct also exposes the `md-theme` directive which will set the theme on an element and all child elements.

 In the following example, the application will use the `default` theme, while